10 min read

 You should have a very solid understanding of what your app will do, who it’s for, what problems it will solve, and how it’ll make money.

-Investors want to feel confident in the projects they invest in, so don’t give them a half-baked idea.
+Remember, investors want to feel confident in the projects they invest in, so don’t give them a half-baked idea.

 Impress them with your carefully crafted pitch deck and a prototype of your app, and wait for the calls to come in.